mechahuman/Swimming-Website/docs/index.md

 ## Overview

-**AquaPulse Swim Club** is a modern, dynamic website template built for swimming clubs and aquatic venues.
+This [project](https://github.com/mechahuman/Swimming-Website) is a modern, dynamic website template built for swimming clubs and aquatic venues.
 The design features sleek animations, smooth transitions, and a vibrant aquatic theme to create an engaging, immersive user experience.
 It showcases the club’s offerings, including swimming lessons, events, and cultural activities.

 ## Key Features